Skip to main content

 2. Architecture Decision Records

 For any change that affects system architecture, the Coding Hub generates an ADR (Architecture Decision Record) before writing implementation code.
-The ADR documents:
+The ADR format follows the conventions established by Michael Nygard's original ADR proposal:

 • Context: What situation prompted this decision